willwin4sure/vault/🧠Deep Learning/Architectures for Graphs.md

 A [[Architectures for Grids|convolutional neural network]] can be thought of as a graph neural network on the image graph, where adjacent pixels are connected.

-A [[transformer]] can be thought of as a graph neural network on the fully connected graph on the tokens within the attention window.
+A [[Transformers|transfomer]] can be thought of as a graph neural network on the fully connected graph on the tokens within the attention window.
 The attention mechanism is a special aggregation operation with a particularly useful parameterization.

 ---